 The Weitman Gallery features photography exhibitions from students as well as professional photographers from around the world.
-Established in 1995, the Weitman Gallery was originally located off campus in the Lewis Center building in University City.
-In January 2008, a dedication ceremony was held for the gallery's new facilities, which are housed in the lower level of Steinberg Hall, immediately adjacent to offices and studios for the Digital Imaging & Photography major.
+Established in 1995, the gallery was originally located off campus in the Lewis Center building in University City.
+In January 2008, a dedication ceremony was held for the gallery's new facilities, which are housed on the lower level of Steinberg Hall, immediately adjacent to offices and studios for the photography concentration.

 The Weitman Gallery is open during regular business hours.
 For more information, call 314.935.6500.